tencentyun/intlcloud-documents/yehe_doc/视频服务/腾讯特效SDK/常见问题/通用类相关_intl_en.md

 ### What is Tencent Effect SDK?

-Tencent Effect SDK leverages YouTu's accurate AI capabilities and Pitu's rich real-time effects to offer a wealth of services for diverse video processing use cases.
+Tencent Effect SDK leverages Tencent's proprietary AI capabilities and real-time effects to offer a wealth of services for diverse video processing use cases.

 ### Is Tencent Effect SDK free?
 How do I get it?